 R. v.
 Tashanna Mullings, 2019 ONSC 2408

-Tashanna Mullings was an employee of a major bank working as a credit card specialist at the bank’s call centre.
-In the course of her employment, Ms. Mullings took calls and received sensitive personal credit card information from customers.
-She fell in league with fraudsters resident in Canada but originating in Ghana, and provided them with credit card information from over 100 of the bank’s customers.
+TM was an employee of a major bank working as a credit card specialist at the bank’s call centre.
+In the course of her employment, TM took calls and received sensitive personal credit card information from customers.
+The Crown alleged that she fell in league with fraudsters resident in Canada but originating in Ghana, and provided them with credit card information from over 100 of the bank’s customers.
 This credit card information was then used by the Ghana rogues to purchase significant quantities of lumber from American lumber companies.
 The lumber was shipped into Ontario and then “fenced” to local construction companies.

 According to the criminal Court’s reported decision, most of the transactions were charged back to the American lumber companies, meaning the victimized lumber companies suffered over $1M in losses.
 The loss incurred by the bank was therefore a fraction of what the lumber companies incurred.
-The police conducted a significant and expensive investigation at the taxpayer’s expense resulting in the arrest of the two operating minds of the scheme, Vincent Dogbatse and Eric Hodgi, both of whom originated from Ghana, and their trucker/fencer, Samuel Aremu.
+The police conducted a significant and expensive investigation at the taxpayer’s expense resulting in the arrest of the two operating minds of the scheme, VD and EH, both of whom originated from Ghana, and their trucker/fencer, SA.

-Without providing any meaningful analysis on the merits of the charges against Ms. Mullings, the criminal Court stayed the criminal case after hearing from the Crown’s witnesses.
-The Court justified the stay of proceeding on the basis that the police conducted a strip search of Ms. Mullings at the time she was arrested which the Court deemed was “unreasonable”.
+Without providing any meaningful analysis on the merits of the charges against TM, the criminal Court stayed the criminal case after hearing from the Crown’s witnesses.
+The Court justified the stay of proceeding on the basis that the police conducted a strip search of TMat the time she was arrested which the Court deemed was “unreasonable”.

-Because Ms. Mullings was being held for a bail hearing along with the general population at a detention facility, the police justified the strip search as necessary to prevent harm to prevent weapons from entering the facility and ensure the safety of other detainees.
-Additionally, as the police’s investigations indicated that Ms. Mullings was part of a well-organized criminal operation, the police also justified the search as necessary to detect small electronic communication devices that could be used to communicate with other conspirators.
+Because TM was being held for a bail hearing along with the general population at a detention facility, the police justified the strip search as necessary to prevent harm to prevent weapons from entering the facility and ensure the safety of other detainees.
+Additionally, as the police’s investigations indicated that TM was part of a well-organized criminal operation, the police also justified the search as necessary to detect small electronic communication devices that could be used to communicate with other conspirators.
 The Crown argued the police position was entirely reasonable.

-We stop here to underscore that this sort of analysis is conducted in the criminal court system, not in the civil court system where the Charter rights are only considered when a claim is made.
-In other words, if Ms. Mullings truly was so traumatized by the search incident to her arrest for the recovery of evidence and the safety of police, prison guards and other inmates, one would have expected her to make such a claim against the police.
-Ms. Mullings never made such a claim, and accordingly the alleged traumatization from the search is viewed with skepticism.
+We stop here to underscore that this sort of analysis is conducted in the criminal court system, not in the civil court system, where the Charter rights are only considered if a claim is made.
+In other words, if TM truly was so traumatized by the search incident to her arrest for the recovery of evidence and the safety of police, prison guards and other inmates, one would have expected her to make such a claim against the police.
+TM never made such a claim, and accordingly the alleged traumatization from the search is viewed with skepticism.

-Even if an excessive value to the strip search of $100,000 was awarded to Ms. Mullings, that would be less than 1/10th of the value of her fraudulent conduct, assuming the search fell into the spectrum of searches that really were unreasonable.
-Lesser remedies to Ms. Mullings alleged search traumatization but were not analyzed.
-As it stands now, Ms. Mullings has taken a walk from all criminal liability – quite a windfall for her in the circumstances.
+Even if an excessive value to the strip search of $100,000 was awarded to TM, that would be less than 1/10th of the value of her alleged fraudulent conduct, assuming the search fell into the spectrum of searches that really were unreasonable.
+Lesser remedies to TM’s alleged search traumatization but were not analyzed.

 R. v.
 Villanti et al, 2018 ONSC 4259